-Just Because You Have Crohn’s Disease, Doesn’t Mean You Have MY Crohn’s Disease
+Just Because You Have Crohn's, Doesn’t Mean You Have MY Crohn's

 Today I wanted to talk about an issue within our IBD community.
 It has to do with commenting on other people's health and conditions by telling them what they should do.

-One thing I am dealing with more and more, at the moment, is people thinking that they know (or can heal/cure) my condition because they have Crohn's disease themselves (or another gut condition).
+One thing I am dealing with more and more, at the moment, is people thinking that they know (or can heal/cure) my condition because they have Crohn's or colitis themselves (or another gut condition).

 Over on Instagram this week, an innocuous post about the fact my bowel can't handle certain foods (it really does not like anything raw or green) lead to some comments about what I should try instead.